OWASP/owasp-mastg/Document/0x06-Reverse-Engineering-and-Tampering.md

 (todo... add some Frida console examples and links)

-## Static / Dynamic Binary Analysis
+## Static / Dynamic Binary Analysis - Old-Fashioned Way

 Reverse engineering is the process of reconstructing the semantics of the original source code from a compiled program.
 In other words, you take the program apart, run it, simulate parts of it, and do other unspeakable things to in order to understand what exactly it is doing and how.